What is Cognitive Behavioral Therapy (CBT)

 CBT has been adapted into various other forms, including Dialectical Behavior Therapy (DBT), Mindfulness-Based Cognitive Therapy (MBCT), and others that combine its basic principles with other therapeutic techniques.

-Picture of About Umer
+Picture of Umer

-About Umer
+Umer

 Leave a Replay